fricklr/TeeOnArdu/README.md

 Solution
 --------
 After waiting for years to have somebody fill the gap i sat down and tackled the problem myself.
 I knew it should be possible since the [Teensy](http://www.pjrc.com/teensy/) environment shows that it could be done.
 The Teensy 2.0 has the same ATMega32u4 Processor as the the Leonardo.
-And there is even the possibility to program Teensy boards as USB HID Devices including MIDI with the Arduino IDE ([Teensyduino](http://www.pjrc.com/teensy/teensyduino.html))
+And there is the possibility to program Teensy boards as USB HID devices and USB MIDI devices with the Arduino IDE ([Teensyduino](http://www.pjrc.com/teensy/teensyduino.html))
 The compiled .hex files from Teensyduino for Teensy 2.0 can be programmed onto the Leonardo with an ISP programmer but that is a rather complicated procedure compared to usual Arduino programming.

 After trying different routes to include USB MIDI into Leonardo i decided to create a custom board config file and core from Teensy that can be easily placed inside the Arduino>Hardware folder in your home directory.
 As a side effect you can now use all Teensyduino code for Teensy 2.0 on the Leonardo hardware not only MIDI.
 Obviously this has to be called "TeeOnArdu".